nostoc/nostoc/README.md

 ## 👋 About Me

-I’m a third-year Computer Engineering undergraduate from Sri Lanka passionate about solving real-world problems through technology.
+I’m a final year Computer Engineering undergraduate from Sri Lanka passionate about solving real-world problems through technology.
 Driven by enthusiasm and a love for learning, I constantly push myself through self-study and hands-on projects.

-- 🚀 Aspiring solopreneur focused on web & mobile app development
+- 🚀 Aspiring solopreneur focused on web, mobile app development & QA.
 - 💡 Self-motivated learner growing in Computer Science & Software Engineering
 - 🤝 Collaborative team player with experience in development teams
-- 🐱 Proud cat lover

 ---
 ## 💻 Tech Stack